smu4242/spoiler_categories/README.md

 Problematic for: Story enthusiasts who don't know much about the universe yet, so they cannot distingush it from a real spoiler.
 So they *think* they are being spoiled.

-Put together, that spells the easy to remember ;) word *SHCAMPF*
+Put together, that spells the easy to remember ;) word *SHCAMOPF*

 # My Personal Spoiler Preferences

 All of the categories are technically spoilers.

-Personally, I don't mind the [M]issing out spoilers, but I don't like any of the others, unless they are maybe **very** minor.
+Personally, I don't mind the Missing [O]ut spoilers, but I don't like any of the others, unless they are maybe **very** minor.

-So my spoiler type would be *SHCAPF* :D
+So my spoiler type would be *SHCAMPF* :D